-- When applicable, assist with the development of a Technology Control Plan, submit the plan for approval and follow the requirements of the approved plan.
+- When applicable, assist with the development of a Technology Control Plan and follow the requirements of the approved plan.

 - Seek advice from the export control officer in Research and Innovation regarding activities with the potential for export control or economic sanctions concerns.

 - Ensure that employees, students and volunteers under their supervision are made aware of any applicable requirements (e.g., University, regulatory or sponsor imposed) and that they receive adequate training in how to conduct their activities in compliance with those requirements.